microsoft/aksworkshop/README.md

 Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

- Please fork and branch off `staging`, then submit a Pull Request against `staging`.
+ Since the workshop is running live, please fork and branch off `staging`, then submit a Pull Request against `staging`.
+ After your PR is approved and staging is tested it will be merged to master on the next weekend.
+**If it's urgent**, then follow with a PR against master.
+In both cases it's desirable that every PR has an issue linking to it.

  If you want your name to show up in the [contributors](https://aksworkshop.io/#contributors), please add your GitHub username to `_entries/99 Contributors.md` in alphabetical order.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide